 Create your paper house and explore what shapes help to make the house stronger and standing upright.
 Print the activity card for children to create a center to create a bag with the card and supplies for a STEM kit.

-10 Exciting STEM Activities – Week 9
+10 Exciting STEM Activities – Activity 9

 Building structures are popular STEM activities, and are always a favorite.
 Creating a tower or building that is able to stand on its own is a great accomplishment for kids.
 It requires an understanding of balance, engineering and critical thinking.